MicrosoftDocs/Viva/Viva/glint/setup/manager-changing-team-role.md

 - David takes over to manage team 2.
   - He takes his score from survey 1 for engagement with him (82).
   - He doesn't inherit Michelle’s score from survey 1.
-  - The trend score for Michelle in survey 1 was a snapshot in time based on employees feedback during this time.
+  - The trend score for Michelle in survey 1 was a snapshot in time based on employees' feedback during this time.
   - There is no link of Michelle's score to David.

 **In this scenario, the team can share Michelle’s report from survey 1.**